Our Dental Services

 If the tooth is dirty, rinse it gently in cold running water.
 Do not scrub it or remove any attached tissue fragments.
 Gently insert and hold the tooth in its socket, if this is not possible place the tooth in a cup of milk.
 Go immediately to your dentist (within 30 minutes, if possible) Don’t forget to bring the tooth!
 DO NOT INSERT A BABY TOOTH BACK IN THE MOUTH.

 Gently clean dirt from the injured area with warm water.
-Place cold compress on the face, in the area of tooth, to decrease swelling.
+Place cold compress on the face, in the area of the tooth, to decrease swelling.
 Call your dentist immediately.

 Apply direct pressure to the bleeding area with a clean cloth.
 If swelling is present, apply cold compress.
 If bleeding does not stop, go to a hospital emergency room.